mkww3/mcw3-doc/readme.md

 # MCW3 - Make Change With Web3

 ## Introduction
-MCW3 is a project inspired by the lectures on public goods at ETH Porto, with the aim of bridging the gap between on-chain initiatives and non-crypto users.
+MCW3's aim is to bridge the gap between on-chain initiatives and non-crypto users.
 The project's objective is to create a platform that aggregates public goods projects and allows verified initiatives to receive support without the need for crypto-specific solutions.
 By providing an intuitive user interface, MCW3 preserves the benefits of on-chain technology while making it accessible to a broader audience.

 ## Features
 - Aggregates public goods projects for easy access and support.